SHAREHOLDER ALERT: WeissLaw LLP Reminds ROCH, TOTA, And DMYD Shareholders About Its Ongoing Investigations

 Roth CH Acquisition I Co.
 (ROCH)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Roth CH Acquisition I Co.
-(ROCH) in connection with the Company's proposed merger with PureCycle Technologies LLC ("PureCycle"), a privately-held plastics recycling company.
-Under the terms of the merger agreement, ROCH will acquire PureCycle through a reverse merger that will result in PureCycle becoming a public company traded on the Nasdaq Capital Market under the new ticker symbol "PCT."
-The transaction has an implied enterprise value of approximately $826 million.
+(ROCH) in connection with the company's proposed merger with privately-held PureCycle Technologies LLC ("PureCycle").
+Under the terms of the agreement, ROCH will acquire PureCycle through a reverse merger that will result in PureCycle becoming a public company traded on the NASDAQ Capital Market.
 If you own ROCH shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: https://weisslawllp.com/news/roch/

 Tottenham Acquisition I Limited (TOTA) - Get Report

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Tottenham Acquisition I Limited (TOTA) - Get Report in connection with the company's proposed merger with privately-held clinical-stage biopharmaceutical company, Clene Nanomedicine, Inc. ("Clene").
-Under the terms of the merger agreement, TOTA will acquire Clene through a reverse merger that will result in Clene becoming a public company listed on the Nasdaq Capital Market.
-The proposed transaction values Clene at $542.5 million.
+Under the terms of the agreement, TOTA will acquire Clene through a reverse merger that will result in Clene becoming a public company.
 If you own TOTA shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: http://www.weisslawllp.com/tottenham-acquisition-i-limited/

 dMY Technology Group, Inc. II (DMYD)